Take Control of Your Finances: Tracking Your Spending Made Easy

 What You’ll Be Doing

-In this tutorial video, you will engage in a simple budgeting exercise that can be customised to fit your personal situation.
+In this tutorial video, you will complete a simple budgeting exercise that can be customised to fit your personal situation.
 You will monitor three types of monthly expenses, including:

-Monthly Day-to-Day Spending – food, transport, coffees, etc.
+Monthly Day-to-Day Spending: food, transport, coffees, and more.

-Monthly Occasional Expenses – car repairs, birthdays, clothes, one-off spends
+Monthly Occasional Expenses: car repairs, birthdays, clothes, and one-off spends.

 Step 1: List Your Monthly Budget (Summary Tab)